europeana/Labs/api/getting-started.md

 published: true
 ---

-In this section you will find information necessary to jump-start using Europeana API.
+In this section you will find all information necessary to jump-start using Europeana API.

 ## Request